f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 # Automated Workflow Guide

-In this part of the guide we will automatically migrate application to BIG-IP Next with WAF policy and then validate it using Central Manager.
+In this part of the guide we will automatically migrate application to BIG-IP Next with WAF policy and then validate it using Central Manager UI as well as CLI.

 Before proceeding, you need to enter Docker if you chose [Docker setup](#1-docker-setup-optional) option or the environment in Jump Host.
 Go to the `bigip/bigip_next/security/migrate-from-tmos/migrate` folder where we will update config files.